agcdtmr/cfg_group_project/README.md

 ## Acknowledgments
 - Thank you very much to [Code First Girls](https://codefirstgirls.com/).
-- Thank you to Jack, Nada, Fola and all the people behind this community.
+- Thank you to Nada, Fola, Jack and all the people behind this community.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)